A warm super-Neptune around the G-dwarf star TOI-1710 revealed with TESS, SOPHIE and HARPS-N: Characterization of the planetary system

 \subsubsection{Prior distributions and posterior sampling}

-The priors chosen for each of the 13 parameters of the model and parametrization are presented in App.~\ref{appendix:prior}, Table~\ref{tab:prior}.
+The priors chosen for each of the 13 parameters of the model and parameterization are presented in Appendix~\ref{appendix:prior}, Table~\ref{tab:prior}.
 For most of the parameters, they are uninformative priors with large bounds.
-The normal distributions are centered around the values obtained from the BLS periodogram for $T_{0}$, $P$, $R_{\rm p}/R_{\rm \star}$ and $a/R_{\rm \star}$, and around the instrumental respective median values of the signal for $\braket{RV}_{\textsf{HARPS-N}}$ and $\braket{RV}_{\textsf{SOPHIE}}$.
+The normal distributions are centered around the values obtained from the BLS periodogram for $T_{0}$, $P$, $R_{\rm p}/R_{\rm \star}$, and $a/R_{\rm \star}$, and around the instrumental respective median values of the signal for $\braket{RV}_{\textsf{HARPS-N}}$ and $\braket{RV}_{\textsf{SOPHIE}}$.
 Nonrestrictive uniform prior distributions were chosen for the remaining parameters.
-One exception is the prior on the stellar radius $R_{\rm \star}$ for which we applied the information ensued from the spectral analysis related in Sect.~\ref{sec:analysis_sed}.
+One exception is the prior on the stellar radius $R_{\rm \star}$ for which we applied the information derived from the spectral analysis in Sect.~\ref{sec:analysis_sed}.
 We tested the robustness of this prior by releasing the constraint imposed on $R_{\rm \star}$ using the larger distribution $\mathcal{N}(0.968,\:0.064\:{\rm R}_{\rm \sun})$, which did not significantly change our solution.

 The posterior distribution was sampled using an MCMC algorithm implemented in \texttt{PyMC3} \citep{exoplanet:pymc3}.
 We ran the \texttt{PyMC3} algorithm with 16 walkers through 5000 iterations.
 We discarded the first 1000 steps, considering them as tuning draws.
 The walkers mixed homogeneously and concentrated before the end of the chains in the same region of the parameter space, around a maximum of the posterior density.
 This indicates that the algorithm has converged.
 The corner plot (Fig.~\ref{fig:corner}) presents no clear correlations between the parameters of the model, except the expected correlation between $a$ and $R_{\rm p}$, which comes from the uncertainty on parameter $R_{\rm \star}$ and which does not produce additional biases on the results.